 8. Don’t forget there will be airport-like security

-Prepare for this to make not only yours but everyone else’s trip to the Statue of Liberty go a lot smoother.
+Prepare for this and you’ll make not only yours but everyone else’s trip to the Statue of Liberty go a lot smoother.
 Statue of Liberty tips, security edition:

-- Leave backpacks and shopping bags at your hotel.
+• Leave backpacks and shopping bags at your hotel.
 These aren’t allowed inside the Statue of Liberty anyway.
-To enter the crown you are allowed only a small purse and a camera.
+To enter the crown you’re allowed only a small purse and a camera.

-Once on Liberty Island you will have to repeat the security screening process before actually entering the Statue of Liberty.
+Once on Liberty Island you’ll have to repeat the security screening process before actually entering the Statue of Liberty.
 An important piece of advice for the second security screening: get in front of Mrs. T this time.
 I pity the fool that ends up behind her.

 9. Don’t ride inside the ferry